Want Better WiFi?

 You’re not alone.
 In a recent survey, we found that approximately 50% of consumers want faster and more reliable WiFi.
 Maybe you want faster speeds overall, or maybe you’re looking to fix a dead spot in your wireless coverage where the signal barely reaches.
 Surfing slows down to a crawl, and forget about streaming a video or gaming.

-If you want to improve your home’s wireless network, it might be time to try wires.
+If you want to improve your home’s wireless network, it might be time to try wires, specifically the coaxial cables already in your home.
 But don’t worry, we’re not expecting you to plug your laptop into an Ethernet cable or undertake a costly rewiring project.
 Rather, the right solution might be a wired network extender.
 This offers the best of both worlds: the convenience of WiFi with the reliability and robustness of wires.
 Best of all, it’s affordable and can be installed in minutes.

 Before we dive into the details of network extenders, let’s cover some basics about home WiFi.
 A router’s wireless signal travels a finite distance.
 This means that wireless devices farther away from the router will manage to get only 10-50 percent of the bandwidth compared with clients closer to the router.
 In addition, common architectural features of the home, like walls and floors, can impact the wireless signal and make it more difficult to reach certain areas of the home.